- Home

 - Street Contractor Permits - curb/gutter, drive approach, sidewalk

-To verify structure meets the 2018 IECC Code.
+- To verify structure meets 2024 IECC Code.

-- What items need to be identified on the building application?
+The following items need to be identified on the building application:

 - Brand or year of shingles